emqx/emqx-docs/en_US/deploy/install-docker.md

 # Deploy with Docker

-This chapter will introduce how to use the official Docker image to install and run EMQX, and how to use Docker Compose to build an EMQX cluster.
+This chapter introduces how to use the official Docker image to install and run EMQX, and how to use Docker Compose to build an EMQX cluster.

 :::tip Note

-1. If you want to keep the data, please mount the EMQX data directory (`/opt/emqx/data`) out of the container, so that the data will persist even if the container no longer exists.
+1. If you want to keep the data, mount the EMQX data directory (`/opt/emqx/data`) out of the container, so that the data will persist even if the container no longer exists.

 2. In Docker, `localhost` or `127.0.0.1`  points to the internal address of the container.
-Please use the host’s IP or [host networking](https://docs.docker.com/network/host/) to access the host address.
+Use the host’s IP or [host networking](https://docs.docker.com/network/host/) to access the host address.
 If you are using Docker for Mac or Docker for Windows, you can use `host.docker.internal` as the host address.

    :::